Canadian Occupational Projection System (COPS)

 The analysis of key labour market indicators such as job vacancies and employment growth as well as the unemployment rate suggests that the number of job seekers was sufficient to fill the job openings in this occupational group over the 2016-2018 period.

-For Medical administrative assistants, over the period 2019-2028, new job openings (arising from expansion demand and replacement demand) are expected to total 30,000, while 26,000 new job seekers (arising from school leavers, immigration and mobility) are expected to be available to fill them.
+Over the period 2019-2028, the number of job openings (arising from expansion demand and replacement demand) for Medical administrative assistants are expected to total 30,000, while the number of job seekers (arising from school leavers, immigration and mobility) is expected to total 26,000 .

 Projection of Cumulative Job Openings and Job Seekers over the Period of 2019-2028